dharshinivijayan31/fullstack---task5/README.md

-# Fullstack Task 5 — Planner / To-Do Manager
+# Fullstack Task 5 —  To-Do Planner
 ### Internship Project — Cognify Technologies

 This project is a **personal planner and to-do manager** that helps users organize tasks on **daily, weekly, and monthly** bases using: